Qinisfighting/sass/spec/modules.md

 ### Configuration

-A *configuration* is a map from [variable](variables.md) names to SassScript values.
+A *configuration* is a map from [variable](variables.md) names to SassScript values and an opaque ID.
 An *empty configuration* contains no entries.
-Each *configuration* has a uniquely-identifying opaque ID.

 Each *configuration* has a uniquely-identifying opaque ID, sharing the same instance across all [source files][] in a [module](#module).